Discounted tickets for city residents.

 Only if you pay the whole (and sometimes in part) of your council tax to Nottingham city council do you qualify as a city resident.
-If you are unsure we suggest you visit the travel centre to seek advice.
+If you are unsure we suggest you contact CityCard on the details above.

 Can I pay on the gate?

 We suggest that you buy your tickets in advance to avoid disappointment as we cannot guarantee that there will be tickets on the gate.